washwin/Data-Collection/README.md

 # Data-Collection
 * Image to Text
- * Tessereact.py outputs text from image(hard-coded within)
+* * Tessereact.py outputs text from image(hard-coded within) using Tesseract OCR.
-  * Image processing using openCV
+  * Image processing using openCV.
 * Image to HTML
-* * hello
+* * image_to_html.py is a Flask web application that uses Tesseract OCR to extract text from images.
-* Simple webscraper that can scrape contents of basic tags(paragraphs, hyperref links, table contents)
+* Simple webscraper that can scrape contents of basic tags(paragraphs, hyperref links, table contents).